| Title: | Loglikelihood Adjustment for Extreme Value Models |

 A character scalar.
 The argument |

-only supports GEV models.
+At present return_level only supports GEV models.

-Care must be taken in specifying the input value of npy
+Care must be taken in specifying the input value of npy.

 GEV models: it is common to have one observation per year,